dukelec/cdbus_bridge/Readme.md

 CDBUS GUI Tool: https://github.com/dukelec/cdbus_gui

-To enter configuration mode, open the serial port and set the baud rate to `52685` (`0xcdcd`).

 When you open the serial port, specify the baud rate as `52685` (`0xcdcd`) to enter the configuration mode.

-The target address should be set to `00:00:fe`.
+The target address should be set to `00:00:ff`.

 After modifying the configuration, write 1 to `save_conf` to save the changes to flash.